diririi/Technical-Optimization-of-BESS-by-IRR-Maximation/README.md

 I will send the link here when it is published.
 Read parts of the Master Thesis for programm usage, possible results and program processes.
 There is a seperate READ_ME file for program installation in German language when downloading the project.

+***Klick now on the realease version to download the usable program file as .ZIP inclusive all data needed!***

 Feel free to improve the code!